Panex12/panex-demo/readme2.md

 # Demo 2
-this is my second lesson on Git
+this is my second lesson on Git.